dogukannulu/crypto_api_kafka_airflow_streaming/README.md

 # Information

+This repo illustrates a streaming data pipeline.
 This repo gets BTC prices from Crypto API with an API key.
 Sends the price data to Kafka topics every 10 seconds using Airflow.
-This illustrates a streaming pipeline overall.
+Every message is read by Kafka consumer and written to MySQL table.

 `crypto_data_stream_dag.py` -> The DAG script that writes the API data to a Kafka producer every 10 seconds.
 In parallel, the messages are consumed and written to MySQL table.